mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <blockquote>

-#### Exercise 3
+## Exercise 3

-In this and the next exercise, we will refactor the breweries page to render the brewery lists asyncronously.
+In this and the next exercise, we will refactor the breweries page to render the brewery lists asynchronously.

-Start by refactoring breweries page so that there is new partial `_brewery_list.html.erb` which is used separately to list breweries under active breweries and retired breweries.
+Start by refactoring the breweries page so that there is a new partial `_`brewery_list.html.erb` which is used separately to list breweries under active breweries and retired breweries.

 Create the new endpoint GET `breweries/active` that returns the partial for the active breweries and use that in rendering the breweries page.

 The retired brewery list can still remain as it is.

-#### Exercise 4
+## Exercise 4

 Create also the new endpoint GET `breweries/retired` that returns the partial for the active breweries and use that in rendering the breweries page.

 The same partial should be used both for active and retired breweries.
-Note that you **can not** anymore use same turbo frame tag for both the active and retired breweries.
+Note that you **can not** anymore use the same turbo frame tag for both the active and retired breweries.

 Instead of defining a turbo frame tag as a string, we can define it also as a variable that you set in the controller: